-For some years now big fossil fuel, big animal ag/agrochemicals and their sister big pharma have been able to control the calls for the structural change necessary to protect the environment- namely removal of power for the 1% underwriting these cartels and personally responsible for 25% of c02 emissions.
+For some years now big fossil fuel, big animal ag/agrochemicals and their sister big pharma have been able to control the calls for the structural change necessary to protect the environment- namely removal of power for the 1% underwriting these cartels and personally responsible for 25% of C02 emissions.
 They’ve done this by greenwashing and scams like NetZero which indefinitely postpone even the most minimal of changes required.
-The 1% then either used, or created, the fake pandemic which they leveraged to promote the fake WEF ‘globalists’ wanting to kill and control us.
+The 1% then either used, or created, the fake pandemic which they leveraged to promote the fake WEF ‘globalists’ scam who want to kill or control us or get green subsidies (which are dwarfed by the funding and support the tax payer gives to fossil fuels and animal ag).
 They did this to swing the public into outright climate crisis denial - triumphing with the election of fake anti-establishment (ie anti-'Davos') but totally establishment Trump.

 A case in point is Jordan Peterson (funding by fossil fuel via the Daily Wire) and his famous tweet which asked; ‘Does anyone see any problem with this graph?’